Generalized Gradient Descent is a Hypergraph Functor: Introduction

-\begin{itemize} \item We show how to produce hypergraph categories of generalized open objectives and optimizers over a given optimization domain. \item We prove that generalized gradient descent yields a hypergraph functor from open objectives to open optimizers. \item We highlight how functoriality allows the gradient descent solution algorithms for composite problems to be implemented in a distributed fashion. \item We show that multitask learning \cite{caruana1997multitask} with hard parameter sharing is an example of objective composition occurring in the machine learning literature, and we leverage our functorial formulation of gradient descent to recover a distributed optimization scheme. \end{itemize}
+\begin{itemize} \item We show how to produce hypergraph categories $\OptC$ of generalized open objectives and $\DynamC$ of optimizers over a given CRDC $\CC$ and optimization domain $(\CC,R)$. \item We prove that generalized gradient descent yields a hypergraph functor

+from open objectives to open optimizers. \item We highlight how functoriality allows the gradient descent solution algorithms for composite problems to be implemented in a distributed fashion. \item We show that multitask learning \cite{caruana1997multitask} with hard parameter sharing is an example of objective composition occurring in the machine learning literature, and we leverage our functorial formulation of gradient descent to recover a distributed training scheme. \end{itemize}

-We will begin by setting up the categories of open generalized objectives and open dynamical systems.
+After providing the necessary background on CRDCs, we will begin by setting up the categories of open generalized objectives and open dynamical systems.
 We then specify the generalized gradient descent functor between them before turning to the multitask learning example.